Table of Contents

 What Metrics Does Stripe Not Show?

-Stripe has many excellent reporting features, and the dashboard displays essential information, but there are few blind spots in their reporting that you may want to supplement.
+Stripe has many excellent reporting features, and the dashboard displays essential information, but there are a few blind spots in their reporting that you may want to supplement.

 1. Forecasting